bem/bem-components/common.blocks/menu/__item/menu__item.en.md

 ## Block description

-Use the `menu-item` block to control the size, state and appearance of the menu items.
+Use the `menu__item` to control the size, state and appearance of the menu items.
 Use this block as a part of the [menu](../menu/menu.en.md) block.

 ### Modifiers of the block